 The most common type of heart disease is coronary artery disease, a name used interchangeably with coronary heart disease and ischemic heart disease to describe the same heart condition.

 What causes this heart disease?
 Coronary artery disease is caused by atherosclerosis, a narrowing and hardening of the arteries due to a buildup of plaque.
 The heart’s blood flow becomes restricted through narrowed arteries, preventing the heart muscle from properly delivering oxygen and nutrients throughout the body.
+High levels of LDL cholesterol (which you can check with a cholesterol test) can make the buildup of plaque more likely.

 Restricted blood flow to the heart resulting from narrowed arteries is associated with an increased risk of blood clots that can lead to a heart attack.